In article, we tell you 6 tips on how to create a Mind Map online using ExamTime’s free online study tools.

 There are many ways to create a mind map online but ExamTime’s free mind mapping tool offers the most dynamic way of creating mind maps.
 When you sit down to create a mind map with ExamTime, keep these tips in mind:

 1) Nobody’s perfect: Don’t focus on creating the perfect mind map.
 Allow your central idea to explode outwards, don’t try and edit it; just follow your train of thought.
 Worry about tidying it up later on.
 Good mind mapping is iterative; you come back to it and refine it.
-When you’re first creating your online mind map, however, just go with the flow!
+When you’re first creating your mind maps online, however, just go with the flow!

 2) Break the ‘on the page’ mentality: The traditional notepad of straight lines is out the window with a mind map, especially when you use our online mind map tool.
 With ExamTime the creation canvas expands so you have plenty of space.
 Your brain doesn’t think in straight lines or confine itself to one page, so embrace this as you create a mind map.